dderaad/llama-example/README.md

 # Welcome!

-To complete installation, go to [ollama.com/](https://ollama.com/download/) and run the installer.
+To complete installation, go to [the ollama website](https://ollama.com/download/) and download and run the installer.

 Run `ollama pull llama2` or `ollama pull llama3` in a terminal.